raganwald-deprecated/homoiconic/2010/08/ouch.md

 		  element_selector: '#main';
 		  get: '#/' handledWith: ((application at: 'controllers') at: 'home').

-I do think that a language's syntax should support cascades like this, but I also like the idea of significant whitespace for other things.
-There's something sloshing around my hindbrain that thinks [significant whitespace](http://github.com/raganwald/homoiconic/blob/master/2010/03/significant_whitespace.md) can be combined with combinators to produce [code that resembles the structure of the data it consumes and/or generates](http://weblog.raganwald.com/2007/04/writing-programs-for-people-to-read.html "Writing programs for people to read").
+I do think that a language's syntax should support cascades like this, but I also like the idea of [significant whitespace](http://github.com/raganwald/homoiconic/blob/master/2010/03/significant_whitespace.md).
+There's something sloshing around my hindbrain that thinks this can be combined with combinators to produce [code that resembles the structure of the data it consumes and/or generates](http://weblog.raganwald.com/2007/04/writing-programs-for-people-to-read.html "Writing programs for people to read").

 ttfn...